ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 A QUIC extension currently being specified ({{I-D.ietf-quic-datagram}}) adds the capability for "unreliable" delivery, similar to the service provided by UDP, but these datagrams are still subject to the QUIC connection's congestion controller, providing some transport-level congestion avoidance measures, which UDP does not.

 As noted in {{tcp-behavior}}, there is increasing interest in transport protocol behaviors that respond to delay measurements, instead of responding to packet loss.
 These behaviors may deliver improved user experience, but in some cases have not responded to sustained packet loss, which exhausts available buffers along the end-to-end path that may affect other users sharing that path.
-The QUIC protocol provides a set of congestion control hooks that can be use for algorithm agility, and {{RFC9002}} defines a basic algorithm with transport behavior that is roughly similar to TCP NewReno {{RFC6582}}.
+The QUIC protocol provides a set of congestion control hooks that can be used for algorithm agility, and {{RFC9002}} defines a basic algorithm with transport behavior that is roughly similar to TCP NewReno {{RFC6582}}.
 However, QUIC senders can and do unilaterally choose to use different algorithms such as loss-based CUBIC {{RFC8312}}, delay-based COPA or BBR, or even something completely different.

 We do have experience with deploying new congestion controllers without melting the Internet (CUBIC is one example), but the point mentioned in {{tcp-behavior}} about TCP being implemented in operating system kernels is also different with QUIC.
 Although QUIC can be implemented in operating system kernels, one of the design goals when this work was chartered was "QUIC is expected to support rapid, distributed development and testing of features", and to meet this expectation, many implementers have chosen to implement QUIC in user space, outside the operating system kernel, and to even distribute QUIC libraries with their own applications.

 The decision to deploy a new version of QUIC is relatively uncontrolled, compared to other widely used transport protocols, and this can include new transport behaviors that appear without much notice except to the QUIC endpoints.
 At IETF 105, Christian Huitema and Brian Trammell presented a talk on "Congestion Defense in Depth" {{CDiD}}, that explored potential concerns about new QUIC congestion controllers being broadly deployed without the testing and instrumentation that current major content providers routinely include.
 The sense of the room at IETF 105 was that the current major content providers understood what is at stake when they deploy new congestion controllers, but this presentation, and the related discussion in TSVAREA minutes from IETF 105 ({{tsvarea-105}}, are still worth a look for new and rapidly growing content providers.

-It is worth considering that if TCP-based HTTP traffic and UDP-based HTTP/3 traffic are allowed to enter operator networks on roughly equal terms, questions of fairness and contention will be heavily dependent on interactions between the congestion controllers in use for TCP-base HTTP traffic and UDP-based HTTP/3 traffic.
+It is worth considering that if TCP-based HTTP traffic and UDP-based HTTP/3 traffic are allowed to enter operator networks on roughly equal terms, questions of fairness and contention will be heavily dependent on interactions between the congestion controllers in use for TCP-based HTTP traffic and UDP-based HTTP/3 traffic.

 More broadly, {{I-D.ietf-quic-manageability}} discusses manageability of the QUIC transport protocol, focusing on the implications of QUIC's design and wire image on network operations involving QUIC traffic.
 It discusses what network operators can consider in some detail.